I’ve been thinking lately — is vacation rental investing worth the hype?

 I think, no matter our age, we are all kids at heart.
 That definitely adds to the appeal of these extravagant rental properties.
 Recent booking and rebooking numbers are supporting that too.

-A unique property that features a recreation of the train to Hogwarts of Harry Potter fame shows that this strategy is working.
+A unique property that features a recreation of the train to a famous castle in the wizarding world shows that this strategy is working.
 The house has a 40% rebooking rate for past guests.

 People just can’t wait to come back and take pictures with it, the Realtor article featuring the house claims.